AnthonyPAlicea/cascade-methodology/README.md

 ## Velocity and Estimation
 In Cascade Methodology, velocity is *"the number of problems solved within a time period."*

-- Estimation is a potential time waster and morale reducer.
-Instead of story points, you can classify effort at a high level based on entropy tolerance.
+Traditional estimation practices (story points, detailed task sizing, poker sessions) are potential time wasters and morale reducers.
+Instead of focusing on numeric guesswork, teams classify effort at a high level based on entropy tolerance (how much uncertainty and risk they’re willing to accept).

-- Most teams' approach to scrum activities is just time wasting.
-Better to spend that time in problem/spec writing and user research.
-- Doing spec writing and user research means you have more upfront time, and less coding time with LLM assistance.
-This is a dramatically different mindset from the past, as it has the feel of Waterfall but the speed of Agile.
+Most Scrum ceremonies around estimation are overhead.
+That time is better spent on problem and spec writing and on user research.
+With Cascade, teams shift more effort upfront, clarifying problems and refining specs, so that coding time is reduced and accelerated through LLM assistance.
+The mindset feels superficially like Waterfall, but the speed and adaptability are closer to Agile.

 ## Are We Building the Right Thing?
-Cascade Methodology does not believe that meeting cadence is the most important gateway to software success, but problem definition and user research is.
+Cascade Methodology rejects the idea that meeting cadence is the key to software success.
+The real gateway is problem definition and user research.

-Asking the question "are we building the right thing" happens in *every* Cascade.
-It's an intrinsic part of the process and you get a massive amount of information from user research (and cognitive walkthroughs which can be done without user research) which is done continuously.
+Every Cascade includes the core questions: *does this problem need to be solved with software* and, if so, *are we building the right thing?*

+Answering these requires continuous user research and cognitive walkthroughs that can be performed even without direct users.
+By embedding this check into every cycle, teams generate a constant stream of insight and feedback, keeping focus on solving the right problems, not just delivering features.

 ## Conclusion
 Cascade Methodology recognizes that large language models fundamentally change software development economics.
 By structuring development around AI strengths while mitigating AI risks through entropy-scaled verification, teams can achieve both higher learning velocity and appropriate quality assurance.